 The proverb is reminiscent of Dorothy’s mantra in the “Wizard of Oz” when she says, “There's no place like home.”
 In these uncertain times, it is a blessing to have a refuge to be able to retreat to.

-While at home, experts have advised that it’s beneficial to set-up a daily routine.
-Get up, take a shower, get dressed and have a plan for each day.
+While we're all spending much more time home, experts have advised that it’s beneficial to set-up a daily routine.
+Get up, take a shower, get dressed, and have a plan for each day.
 Spending more time at home provides an opportunity to slow down, take a break from the usual fast-paced world of modern society.

 It’s a chance to relax.
 Read a book.
 Meditate.
 Listen to music.
 Work in the garden.
 Bake a cake.
 Try a new recipe.
 Go for a walk.
 Play board games with family.
 Put Marie Kondo’s organizing techniques into use.
 Use technology to socially engage.